Collyer brothers: Public scrutiny

 In 1932, shortly before Homer Collyer went blind, he purchased the lot across the street from their house at 2077 Fifth Avenue, with the intent of developing it by putting up an apartment building, but after the onset of his blindness, any plans of profit from the real estate venture ended.
 Since the Collyer brothers never paid any of their bills and stopped paying income taxes in 1931, the property was repossessed by the City of New York in 1943 to pay the $1,900 in back income taxes that the brothers owed.
 Langley protested the repossession of their property, saying that since they had no income, they should not have to pay income taxes.

 While rumors and legends abounded in Harlem about the brothers, they came to wider attention when, in 1938, a story about their refusal to sell their home to a real estate agent for $125,000 appeared in The New York Times.
 The Times repeated information about the brothers' hoarding and also repeated neighborhood rumors that the brothers lived in some sort of "Orientalist splendor" and were sitting on vast piles of cash, afraid to deposit it in a bank.
 Neither rumor was true; however, the brothers were not insolvent.

 After The New York Times story ran, Helen Worden, a reporter from New York World-Telegram, became interested in the brothers and interviewed Langley (Worden would release a book about the brothers in 1954).
 Langley told Worden that he stopped playing piano professionally after performing at Carnegie Hall because "Paderewski followed me.
 He got better notices than I. What was the use of going on?"
-Langley explained that he dressed in shabby clothing, because "[T]hey would rob me if I didn't".
+Langley explained that he dressed in shabby clothing, because "they would rob me if I didn't".